-A new film examining the artisanal fishing trade for the home aquarium industry in Brazil has been released on Vimeo.
+A documentary film examining the artisanal fishing trade for the home aquarium industry in Brazil is now available to watch for free on YouTube.

 The film, by Don McConnell, examines the aquarium fishery trade in the Rio Negro region of Brazil.
 This wild capture fishery has existed for more than 60 years in the state of Amazonas and has demonstrated it can play an important role in the protection of one the Earth’s most important forest and aquatic ecosystems without depleting the populations of the fish.
 However, over the last 20 years, the industry has been in crisis and has faced numerous challenges.